Book of Clangorum

 "I always suspected you were an old fraud," he said.

 With a growl, I cursed Orlachmar and threw the blade I had been working on at him.
 He easily caught it, and I noted his wide grin.
-My anger evaporated as I realized he goaded me to anger in a teasing manner.
+My anger evaporated as I realised he goaded me to anger in a teasing manner.
 How long had it been since he smiled and joked?
-I think he finally realized that he was smiling, and suddenly looked awkward, not sure what to do with such feelings.
+I think he finally realised that he was smiling, and suddenly looked awkward, not sure what to do with such feelings.